CSS grid layout: Motivation

 CSS grid can create more robust and flexible layouts than the previous options like CSS floats.
 It also allows for more standardized code that works across browsers.
 This is in contrast to relying on specific browser hacks or complicated workarounds.

 One issue with exploiting floats in CSS is that if content gets added to one portion of the page it could disrupt the flow of the page and break the layout.
 This is due to the varying heights for layout elements.
 Though flexbox supports flexible layouts and provides the flexibility of creating complex layouts, it fails when the need for creating responsive layouts in 2-dimensional space arises.

 History

-The first comprehensive draft of a grid layout for CSS was created by Phil Cupp at Microsoft in 2011 and implemented in Internet Explorer 10 behind a -ms- vendor prefix.
-The syntax was restructured and further refined through several interations in the CSS Working Group, led primarily by Elika Etemad and Tab Atkins Jr. The feature was widely adopted by web developers after evangelism led primarily by Rachel Andrew and Jen Simmons.
+The first comprehensive draft of a grid layout for CSS was created by Phil Cupp, Markus Mielke and Alex Mogilevsky at Microsoft in 2011 and implemented in Internet Explorer 10 behind a -ms- vendor prefix.
+The syntax was restructured and further refined through several iterations in the CSS Working Group, led primarily by Elika Etemad and Tab Atkins Jr. The feature was widely adopted by web developers after evangelism led primarily by Rachel Andrew and Jen Simmons.